-wonderful!
-Very delicate and tasty.
-Be sure and give this recipe a try!
+Pinot Noir Poached Salmon is wonderful as the salmon is very delicate and tasty.
+Be sure and give this poached salmon recipe a try!

 Pinot Noir Poached Salmon Recipe

-1 salmon filet or 2 salmon steaks, approximately 1-inch thick
+1 salmon fillet or 2 salmon steaks, approximately 1-inch thick

 Juice of 1/2 lemon